apache/commons-jcs/README.md

 <dependency>
   <groupId>org.apache.commons</groupId>
   <artifactId>commons-jcs</artifactId>
-  <version>2.1</version>
+  <version>2.2</version>
 </dependency>
 ```

 Contributing
 ------------

-We accept PRs via github.
+We accept Pull Requests via GitHub.
 The [developer mailing list][ml] is the main channel of communication for contributors.
 There are some guidelines which will make applying PRs easier for us:
 + No tabs!
 Please use spaces for indentation.
 + Respect the code style.